gras64/learning-skill/README.md

     Save Data To ~/.mycroft/skills/LearningSkill/public/humor/en-us/dialog/know.siri.dialog
     Save Data To ~/.mycroft/skills/LearningSkill/public/humor/en-us/vocab/know.siri.intent
     You can edit the path at home.mycroft.ai.

+    Use Conversation 2

+    you "how does jack norris pay for the tram" mycroft "i don't understand"
+    you "that you should humor"
+    mycroft "give me keywords"
+    you "Juck tram"
+    mycroft "what should I know about it" you "bach doesn't pay him at all" mycroft "So I'm supposed to answer the question "how does jack norris pay for the tram" with "bach doesn't pay him at all"

+    Use Conversation 3

+    you "recording my voice for 30 seconds" mycroft "i don't understand"
+    you "use the audio-record skill"
+    mycroft "I found a variable {time} you can give it to me" you "30 seconds"
+    mycroft "should I add the sentence: recording my voice for {time}
+    you "yes"
+    mycroft "Recording audio for 30 seconds"

 ## Add a new category
 if you want to add a new category. you just have to add a category under mycroft ai.
 Mycroft will then ask you for the name in your language.